MATHEMATICS 2 AND EXERCISES

 - Curves and surfaces: integrals.

-- Series; functions series; Fourier series; power series: convergence properties and sum of the series.
+- Series; functions series; Fourier series and Fourier coefficients; power series: convergence properties and sum of the series.

 - Fourier and Laplace transforms: definitions, properties, basic rules and applications to differential problems.